PGA - Drive for Show, Putt for Dough?

 A common expression among golfers is “Drive for show, putt for dough.”
 This implies that the long initial tee shots (drives) on each hole are impressive, but the real key to success is the final strokes rolling the ball along the green into the hole (putts).
 Do data support this adage?

-The dataset for this activity was obtained from the PGA statistics website PGA Statistics Website.
+The dataset for this activity was obtained from the PGA Statistics Website.
 Cases include all golfers who made the cut in each of 19 PGA tournaments in 2022.
 The dataset includes variables for driving ability, putting ability, and measuring success in the tournament.
 The “driving” variables include average driving distance (avgDriveDist), driving accuracy percentage (drivePct), and strokes gained off the tee (driveSG).
 The “putting” variables are average putts per round (avgPuttsPerRound), one putt percentage (onePuttPct), and strokes gained putting (puttsSG).
 The variables to measure “success” are scoring average (avgScore), official money won (Money), and Fedex Cup points (Points).

 The learning objectives associated with this module are: